 One security feature you may not have come across before is Perfect Forward Secrecy.
 This means ProtonVPN generates a new encryption key for every session to ensure your data cannot be stored and decrypted later once the key has been obtained.

 It is worth noting too that all ProtonVPN apps are open-source.
 Open-source means that anyone can look at the coding to check that there is nothing naughty in there and no vulnerabilities that haven't been spotted.

 ProtonVPN offers users a choice of either IKEv2/IPSec or OpenVPN protocols.

-It justifies this somewhat limited selection by arguing that they are the most secure protocols currently available, which is true.
+It justifies this somewhat limited selection by arguing that they are the most secure VPN protocols currently available, which is true, particularly for OpenVPN.

 You may be a bit disappointed that there is no option for you to switch protocols.
 IKEv2/IPSec is the default for the ProtonVPN mobile apps while all their other apps use OpenVPN as standard.